Acting 101 for Singers: Day 1, Topic 9

-“Imagination is more important that knowledge.
+“Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.”
 Albert Einstein

 “Imagination will often carry us to worlds that never were.
 But without it we go nowhere.”
 Carl Sagan

 The question of where imagination and inspiration come from is the source of many good books, articles, research, and discussion.
-Let me summarize the majority of them though.
+Let me summarize the majority of them.
 Imagination and inspiration don’t come from nowhere.
-I realize this isn’t the best-written phrase but I think it best reflects with I think most young artists subconsciously think.
-Creativity, imagination, inspiration, and other related topics are discussed as an almost mystical occurrence.
-It’s a gift that you either have or you don’t where you spontaneously and randomly produce creative imaginative material.
-How many times have you heard a young person trying to be creative or witty use the phrase, “I know this is random but…” or “That is so random” or some iteration of that.
-The reality is, no it wasn’t random.
-Something caused that thought to occur and it didn’t just come out of the blue.
-They might not have been aware of the thought process happening at the time but it had a source.
+I realize this isn’t the best-written phrase, but I think it best reflects what I believe most young artists subconsciously feel.
+Creativity, imagination, inspiration, and other related topics get discussed as an almost mystical occurrence.
+It’s a gift that you either have or you don’t, where you spontaneously and randomly produce creative, imaginative material.
+How many times have you heard a young person trying to be witty use the phrase, “I know this is random but…” or “That is so random” or some iteration of that.
+The reality is, it wasn’t random.
+Something caused that thought to occur, it didn’t just come out of the blue.
+They might not have been aware of the thought process happening at the time, but it had a source.
 Imagination always has a source.
 Imagination is the process of taking a source of information and extrapolating meaning and stories from that information.

 The best performers have imagination in spades.
 Children who are free to be themselves seem to have it in abundance with little or no effort.
 Here are some basic strategies and tools to unlock and activate the imagination.

 What is interesting is that children usually have imagination in abundance.
-So, is there anything to learn or just things to unlearn.
+So, is there anything to learn or just things to unlearn?
 Both.
-We need to remember and unlearn what is keeping us from accessing that childlike vivid imagination but we also have to learn what the process looks like so we can be intentional about going through it.
-Children rely on instinct and external forces to prompt imagination when as artists we need to know how to prompt it through internal intention.
+We need to remember and unlearn what keeps us from accessing that childlike vivid imagination, but we also have to learn what the process looks like to be intentional about going through it.
+Children rely on instinct and external forces to prompt imagination.
+As artists, we need to know how to spark it through internal intention.

 We don’t create anything from nothing.
 Therefore, imagination has to come from somewhere.
-Too often a young singer gets up and tries to come up with something creative and imaginative from nothing.
-So where does it come from?
-The short answer is that it comes from sensory input, choosing to observe that sensory input, and making meaning of that sensory input or in other words make a story out of that information.
+Too often, a young singer gets up and tries to come up with something creative and imaginative from nothing.
+So what is that from?
+The short answer is that it comes from sensory input, then choosing to observe that sensory input, and making meaning of that sensory input.
+In other words, make a story out of that information.
 Art then becomes the artifact that is the product of the creative process.
-For example, if you walk from the store your car but don’t take the time to observe your surroundings and make meaning from them there isn’t a story to tell when you get home.
-If instead, while walking from the store to your car you notice the old lady talking to the bag boy about her grandson and the storm clouds that are surely going to drench that old ladies newly blued hair then you start to have the start of a story to tell when you get home.
+For example, if you walk from the store your car but don’t take the time to observe your surroundings and make meaning from them, there isn’t a story to tell when you get home.
+If instead, while walking from the store to your car, you notice the old lady talking to the bag boy about her grandson and the storm clouds that are surely going to drench that old ladies newly blued hair, then you start to have the start of a story to tell when you get home.
 In short, sensory input is the gas that we have to have to drive the imagination car.
 So, you want to be more imaginative then spend more time going through this process with deliberate attention.

 There is an infinite number of ways this process can play out.
-A large part of an artist’s journey is exploring the different ways they can go about this process and which ways work best for them as an individual.
+A large part of an artist’s journey is exploring the different ways they can go about this process and what works best for them as an individual.
 What can you do to start on this journey?
-I would suggest that you start with identifying situations and sensory stimuli that make you react strongly, that make you feel deeply, and that make you think new thoughts.
+I would suggest that you start with identifying situations and sensory stimuli that make you react strongly or make you feel deeply, and those that make you think new thoughts.
 Put yourself into those situations or in front of that stimuli and spend the time observing.
 Ask yourself as many questions as possible about what you are experiencing.
 Be curious!
 Then find ways of expressing the thoughts, feelings, emotions, questions, frustrations, and whatever else you experience to someone else in as many different ways as possible.
-Take the time to experience the world through your unique lens and then find the way you can share that best.
-If you are reading this then most likely one of the ways you communicate best is through music.
+Take the time to experience the world through your unique lens, and then find how you can share that best.
+If you are reading this, then most likely one of the ways you communicate best is music.

 Creativity & The Young Artist